yanntm/InvariantPerformance/README.md

 We then ran the perl script `logs2csv.pl` to extract from these logs one line per log that provides the following columns :
 * Model the name of the model
-* Tool the tool, its or tina
+* Tool the tool, its, tina4ti2 or tina
 * CardP the number of places in the net
 * CardT the number of transitions in the net
 * CardA the number of arcs in the net